The ALGEE/ALGES Action Plan in Mental Health First Aid: A Guide

 Community Members and Volunteers: To provide immediate support in public settings.

-The ALGEE plan is designed for use in both crisis situations (like suicidal thoughts or panic attacks) and non-crisis situations (like noticing the early signs of depression or anxiety).
+It’s designed for use in both crisis situations (like suicidal thoughts or panic attacks) and non-crisis situations (like noticing the early signs of depression or anxiety).

-The Actionable Steps of ALGEE
+The Actionable Steps of ALGES

 The five steps provide a framework for supportive and safe intervention: